 - National General

 Another insurer, United States Fire Insurance Company, filed plans in late 2019 for a new short-term product, but the filing was withdrawn in 2020 (see SERFF filing number CRUM-132087302; the filing notes include numerous details from the Tennessee Department of Commerce and Insurance regarding specific requirements that the Department enforces for short-term health insurance plans).

 Who can get short-term health insurance in Tennessee?

-Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so they are not adequate for someone in the Volunteer State who is in need of ongoing medical care.
+Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so they are not adequate or affordable (due to the cost of monthly premiums and other out-of-pocket costs) for someone in the Volunteer State who is in need of ongoing medical care.